CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide100ProvisionAnATPDatabase.md

 - License Type: You will see 2 options under licensing options.

-#### My organization already owns Oracle database software licenses: Oracle allows you to bring your unused on-prem licenses to the cloud and your instances are billed at a discounted rate.
+**My organization already owns Oracle database software licenses**: Oracle allows you to bring your unused on-prem licenses to the cloud and your instances are billed at a discounted rate.
 This is the default option so ensure you have the right license type for this subscription.

 ![](./images/100/Picture100-34.jpeg)

-#### Subscribe to new database software licenses and the database cloud service: Your cloud service instance should include database license.
+**Subscribe to new database software licenses and the database cloud service**: Your cloud service instance should include database license.
 This is an all-inclusive cost and you do not need to bring any additional licenses to cloud.

 ![](./images/100/Picture100-35.jpeg)